Social Personal and Health Education Plan (SPHE)

 Our key messages are:

-✔ We cater for the individual needs of the children -
+✔ We cater for the individual needs of the children - social, emotional, spiritual, physical or intellectual.
+Through assessment, observation and parental contact, we strive to identify and meet individual needs.

 In order to achieve a positive school climate and atmosphere we adopt strategies such as: